The Crossing Tverberg Theorem: Proof of Lemma

+Before we move on to the proof, let us derive Lemma~\ref{lem:unnesting} from this.
+It suffices to handle the case where the set $T\cup T'\cup\{\nula\}$ is in general position.
+To justify this, we make two observations.
+The first is that general position is achieved by \emph{some} arbitrarily small (for example, random) perturbation of $T\cup T'$.
+The second is that the property of \emph{not} having sets $S,S'$ as required is maintained under \emph{any} sufficiently small perturbation.
+Putting the two observations together, we see that if Lemma~\ref{lem:unnesting} holds for $T\cup T'\cup\{\nula\}$ in general position, then it holds for all $T,T'$.

+Then, by Lemma~\ref{lemparity} with $V=T\cup T'$, there is another pair $\{S,S'\}$ such that $S\cup S'=T\cup T'$, $\nula \in \conv(S)\cap\conv(S')$.
+At most one of these pairs can yield nested simplices: the outer simplex of a nested pair coincides with $\conv(T\cup T')$ and is therefore uniquely determined.
+Hence, one of the two pairs yields crossing simplices.

-\end{lemma} In particular, if there is one such pair $\{F,G\}$, then there is another. +0.1cm \textbf{Remark. } We note that this statement and its application is quite unusual.
++0.1cm \textbf{Remark. } We note that this statement and its application is quite unusual.
 Typically, one proves that the number of objects of a certain type is always odd and thus at least one object of the type exists.